Georgia Institute of Technology: Statistics

 Biography

 Christopher Wesson Bosh is an American former professional basketball player.
-A Texas Mr. Basketball in high school, he played one season of college basketball for Georgia Tech before declaring for the 2003 NBA draft.
-Bosh was selected fourth overall by the Toronto Raptors.
-He is considered to be one of the greatest power forwards of all time, and one of the best players of his generation.
+A Texas Mr. Basketball in high school, he played one season of college basketball for Georgia Tech before declaring for the 2003 NBA draft, where he was selected fourth overall by the Toronto Raptors.
+Bosh is considered to be one of the greatest power forwards for the Toronto Raptors, and one of the best players of his generation.

 Born in